WANdisco/wandisco-documentation-ldm/docs/uninstall.md

 ---
 id: uninstall
-title: Uninstall a previous release
+title: Uninstall and upgrade LiveData Migrator
-sidebar_label: Uninstall a previous release
+sidebar_label: Uninstalling and upgrading
 ---

+We recommend that you regularly upgrade LiveData Migrator so you can take advantage of new functionality and other improvements.
+To upgrade, uninstall your current version and then [install the new version](./installation.md).

-Follow these steps to uninstall LiveData Migrator and all of its components.
+The following steps explain how to uninstall LiveData Migrator and its components.

 :::important
 Backup any configuration files that you wish to save (located in `/etc/wandisco`) before uninstalling LiveData Migrator.